pasnox/monkeystudio2/readme.txt

 ATTENTION 1 : Monkey Studio require at least Qt 4.4.0 MINIMUM !
 ATTENTION 2 : When you want to install monkey studio ( usually "make install" ) you should call first "qmake" as qmake create badly makefile install rules
-( it don't add not existing files, so binary and plugins will not be installed )
+( it doesn't add not existing files, so binary and plugins will not be installed )

 Before building, you should know about some rules if you are unix/linux users.
 By default monkey studio will install itself in /usr/local.
 If you want to change this you should do these build step ( assuming you want to install in /usr ) :

-  * cd to root souuces of monkey studio
+  * cd to root sources of monkey studio
   * export MONKEY_PREFIX=/usr // only needed if you want to overwrite default install path
   * qmake
   * make